jurgenskrause/ChecklistBuddy/README.md

 ```

 Each line starting with a dash (-) creates a new toggle switch.
 The text before the pipe symbol (|) becomes the top label, and the text after becomes the bottom label.

+## Saving Configurations

+Checklist Buddy allows you to save multiple checklist configurations:

+1. Create your checklist using the markdown format
+2. Click "Save Current" to save the configuration
+3. The system will automatically suggest the checklist title as the configuration name
+4. You can accept the suggested name or enter a different one
+5. To load a saved configuration, select it from the dropdown and click "Load"
+6. To delete a configuration, select "-- Delete Selected Configuration --" from the dropdown

+All configurations are saved in browser cookies and will persist between visits to the application.

 ## Browser Compatibility